mindee/mindee-api-python/README.md

 # Load a file from disk
 input_doc = mindee_client.doc_from_path("/path/to/the/check.jpg")
-# Parse the document as a USA bank check by passing the documents.us.TypeBankCheckV1 type
+# Parse the document as a USA bank check by passing the appropriate type
 api_response = input_doc.parse(documents.us.TypeBankCheckV1)

 # Print a brief summary of the parsed data